 Got a question about using Siri on your Apple Watch or maybe a comment concerning something?
 Would you like to add something that we may have overlooked?
 Please leave your feedback in our discussion forum.

-- › How to Skip the “Send as Text” Prompt for Messages on the Apple Watch
+- › How to Install Apps Directly on Your Apple Watch

 - › 18+ Useful Things You Can Do with OK Google

 - › 17 Things You Can Do with Siri on the New Apple TV

 - › How to Configure, Use, and Disable Siri in macOS Sierra